SupraJames/homebridge-heatmiser/README.md

 6. Start this microserver with 'node heatmiser.js'

 Note that I am not a software developer, and had not touched any Node.JS code until trying this out.
 The code does very little error checking.
 It works for me :)

+Setting / reading Relative Humidity is not implemented and returns dummy values as per fake.js.

+Only 'Heat' and 'Off' modes are possible.
+If HomeKit sets to Cool or Auto, Heat will be selected.
+'Off' sets frost mode.